telefonicaid/fiware-IoTAgent-Cplusplus/doc/API_REFERENCE.md

 - `Fiware-Service`: a service string must not be longer than 50 characters and may only contain underscores and alphanumeric characters and lowercases.
 - `Fiware-ServicePath`: a service path string must only contain underscores and alphanumeric characters and starts with character /.
 Maximum length is 51 characters (with /).

+## URL Encode/Decode characters
+URL encoding stands for encoding certain characters in a URL by replacing them with one or more character triplets that consist of the percent character "%" followed by two hexadecimal digits.
+The two hexadecimal digits of the triplet(s) represent the numeric value of the replaced character.
+Iot Agent API accepts encoded uri to understand reserved characters in names, except the translation of space for +, to avoid misunderstanding.

 ## API Access
 All URIs are relative to an specific url, where IoT Agent is raised.
 For example, `http://127.0.0.1:8080/iot/`.